Last Updated on January 27, 2023 by admin

 Also in Thou Mayest Coffee Roasters’ family is Thee Outpost, which recently opened in the Collection Ex space.
 Thou Mayest as a coffee shop was a Kansas City staple before they closed, Then redirected their energy toward Thee Outpost serving Thou Mayest coffee.

 All previous customers expect nothing but the same level of high-quality, delicious coffee and espresso that they used to serve, this time in an outside-the-box, creative/collaborative workspace.

 The only drawback: They have only been open since July 2019.
 The Outpost’s place on the list of top coffee shops might be premature, but people know Thou Mayest Coffee Roasters well.

 Crow’s Coffee and PT’s Coffee are two more KC favorites that could easily make a list for many coffee enthusiasts.
 They couldn’t miss the list of the best coffee places in Kansas City.

-What Coffee should I order in Kansas City?
+What Coffee should I order at the best coffee shops in Kansas City?

 If you’re new to the universe of coffee, or perhaps more accurately, having a multitude of coffee beverages to choose from, it can be hard to know where to start.